mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 ### 2. Create a Service Principal

-Create a Service Principal.
+Create a Service Principal and save the password.
+It will be needed in step #4.
 To do so, go to the API tab in the account ([follow this article](https://docs.microsoft.com/en-us/azure/media-services/media-services-portal-get-started-with-aad#service-principal-authentication))

 ### 3. Make sure the AMS streaming endpoint is started